m1ndflay3r/lemon/README.md

 .
+<h5><i>Optional: post install scripts</i></h5>

+Post install scripts can be added to lemon/postinstall, and will be executed at the very end of the install before exiting the chroot step.

+This feature can be enabled via the POSTINSTALLSCRIPTS flag in lemon.conf.

 *Note: Only vanilla Arch Linux is officially supported. while this may work with arch-based distros such as manjaro, this is not officially supported (and will definitely require tweaking lemon.conf to prevent breakage).
 Your mileage may vary.*